 - For the cake-layer baking, I used these Fat Daddio's 6-inch x 2-inch round cake pans.

 - For the the vanilla bean paste in the Vanilla Ice Cream Bakery Frosting, I used Nielsen Massey Madagascar Bourbon Vanilla Bean Paste.

-- When frosting a cake, I always use this Ateco turntable, offset icing spatula and straight icing spatula.
+- When frosting a cake, I always use this Ateco turntable, an offset icing spatula and a straight icing spatula.

 - For the glaze, I used Callebaut Semi-Sweet Callets.